 So what if we can’t learn all the many beautiful languages the world has to offer?
 We can still borrow their precious words and add them to our own vocabulary.
 Specially those words that we didn’t know are just apt to describe some of our feelings.
-Here are 10 such magical words from different languages:
+Here are 10 such magical words from other languages:

 1. Hiraeth (Welsh)